Hebe ‘Andersonii’

 Hebe ‘Andersonii’ photographed at The Quinta Arboretum, Swettenham, Cheshire, UK

 This was the first hebe cultivar, raised in 1848; the parents were said to be Hebe salicifolia and Hebe speciosa.
-Although Graham Hutchins says that seedlings from Hebe ‘Andersonii’ resemble neither of the above.
+But Graham Hutchins says that seedlings from Hebe ‘Andersonii’ resemble neither of the above.

 NZ Plants W Hebes A Hebes B